bobbingwide/allow-reinstalls/readme.txt

 New plugin, also available from GitHub and oik-plugins.

 == Changelog ==
+= 0.0.5 =
+* Tested: With PHP 8.1 and PHP 8.2 #2
+* Tested: With WordPress 6.4 and WordPress Multisite
+* Tested: With PHP Unit 9.6

 = 0.0.4 =
 * Tested: With WordPress 6.3
 * Tested: With PHPUnit 9